-Start shaping the ladoos, if you like you can roll them in dry coconut or enjoy as is.
+Start shaping the ladoos.
+As per liking, you can roll-shaped ladoos in dry coconut or enjoy as is.
 Yummy Sabudana ladoos are ready.
-Store them in airtight container and they are good for 2 weeks (only if they last that long. 🙂 )
+Store in airtight container and they are good for 2 weeks (only if they last that long. 🙂 )

 DISCLAIMER – If you do not consume a particular ingredient during Navratri, feel free to leave that out and follow your family vrat guidelines.